marinakiseleva/thex_model/README.md

 Listed in requirements.txt and the following that needs to be separately installed in another directory.
 - [hmc](https://github.com/marinakiseleva/hmc) -- see above

+Do not pip install hmc.
+Download it from the link above and install it using setup.py.
+This is a forked and edited version, and only this version will work with our project.

 # Project Structure
 This module is broken up into smaller modules that each provide different utilities and are described below.